smoothml/data-science-projects/README.md

 * [Cookiecutter](https://cookiecutter.readthedocs.io) for project templating.

 ### Create new project
 Create a new project with `make add-project`.
-This creates a project using the [Cookiecutter Simple Data Science](https://github.com/smoothml/cookiecutter-simple-data-science) template.
+This creates a project using [DataBake](https://github.com/smoothml/data-bake) - a simple data science project template.